 Even after you've chosen the perfect color for a room, there's another very important decision to make: the finish.
-With 5 or 6 different paint finishes to choose from, there are a lot of options, even within a single color, and with them comes a number of questions you'll need to answer.
-The best thing to do is to learn the uses and benefits of each finish and determine the right one for your job.
+With five or six different paint finishes to choose from, there are a lot of options, even within a single color, and with them comes a number of questions you'll need to answer.
+The best advice is to learn the uses and benefits of each finish and determine the right one for your job.

 The Different Types of Paint Finishes

-Flat Finish: Whether called flat finish or wall paint, this type of interior paint has a completely matte surface with no shine at all.
+Flat finish: Whether called flat finish or simply "wall paint," this type of interior paint has a completely matte surface with no shine at all.
 The surface may have a slightly chalky feel to it.
-This paint finish is usually used on interior walls.
+This paint finish is usually used on interior walls and ceilings.
 It's especially good if you have to camouflage small wall bumps, cracks, or other imperfections that might be highlighted with a finish that has any degree is shininess.
-While some flat paints are advertised as washable today, you may need to touch up scratches or marks by covering with a bit more paint, so be sure you keep some on hand after you've finished painting.
+While some flat paints are now advertised as washable, it's often more effective to touch up scratches or marks by covering with a bit more paint, so be sure you keep some on hand after you've finished painting.

-Flat Enamel: Flat enamel is a paint with a durable flat, matte finish, but its chemistry is such that it forms a slight film as it dries.
-It's an acceptable choice for powder rooms and halls, as it holds up to occasional cleaning.
+Flat enamel (matte): Flat enamel is a paint with a durable flat, matte finish, but its chemistry is such that it forms a slight film as it dries.
+It's an acceptable choice for powder rooms or guest bedrooms, as it holds up to occasional cleaning.
 Some manufacturers market this as "matte" paint to distinguish it from their flat finish paints.

-Semi-Gloss: Semi-gloss paint is most often used on doors, trim, and cabinets in kitchens and bathrooms.
 It is easily cleaned and lays down a nice, subtle shine, without being too glitzy.
-Take care with pre-paint preparation work, as poorly prepared surfaces can be a bit distracting when highlighted by a semi-gloss surface.
+Take care with pre-paint preparation work, as poorly prepared surfaces can be a bit distracting when highlighted by a semi-gloss surface that reflects light.

-Glossy Finish: High gloss paints have an almost reflective quality, as their shiny finish mimics the look of enamel or plastic.
+Glossy (High-gloss): High-gloss paints have an almost reflective quality, as their shiny finish mimics the look of enamel or plastic.
 Though not widely used in home interiors, it is becoming more popular for a dramatic look on cabinets, trim, and furniture in very formal and very contemporary settings.
 This finish will magnify any surface imperfections, so careful preparation and sanding are essential before painting with high gloss paints.

 There are some particular application specifics that you should consider when selecting an interior paint finish.

-Rather than choosing a high gloss paint for a whole room, use it sparingly in select locations, such as doors and trim.
+High-gloss looks.
+Rather than choosing a high-gloss paint for a whole room, use it sparingly in select locations, such as doors and trim.
 The brilliant surface can appear a bit cold and uninviting.
 Remember to spend extra time preparing the surfaces to be painted glossy, as this finish tends to really point out any surface imperfections.

+Ceiling finishes.
 Ceilings in most rooms are painted with a flat finish paint.
 You could also select an eggshell finish if the surface of the ceiling is flawless.
-Choose a glossier finish for good light reflection, but only if the ceiling is newly resurfaced and has no blemishes.
+Choose a glossier finish for good light reflection, but only if the ceiling is newly resurfaced and has no blemishes at all.
 Lastly, because cleaning and repainting your ceilings are probably not very easy to do, look for a high premium paint that will wear well and not crack.

-Any room, such as a kitchen or bathroom, that will be exposed to water, splashing, or steam, is best painted with a semi-gloss paint.
-A guest bath or powder room which will have less frequent use could be painted with lower-gloss paint, such as satin or eggshell finish.
+Kitchens and baths.
+Any room that will be exposed to water, splashing, or steam is best painted with a semi-gloss paint.
+A guest bath or powder room, which have less frequent use, could be painted with lower-gloss paint, such as satin or eggshell finish.